kubernetes/community/wg-naming/language-evaluation-framework.md

 ## Footnotes

-### The element of time
+### Changes over time

 In general, strong democratic societies become more progressive and accepting as time passes.
 This is a feature, not a bug.

-The result of this, for your work, is that terms that were once deemed acceptable may, at some future point, be deemed unacceptable.
+As a result, terms that were once deemed acceptable may, at some future point, be deemed unacceptable.

 We recommend:

 - Placing a date at the top of any documents/recommendations related to naming, language inclusivity, or harm reduction
 - Expecting that some of your work will need re-evaluation at a later date
-- An openness to reversing decisions
+- Openness to updating language as readers and cultures change

 ### Dealing with trolls

 In the handful of months since this work began, both Kubernetes as a whole and WG Naming have dealt with a number of issues and comments from trolls.
-We anticipate anyone using this document to guide their own work will receive the same kind of attention.
+We anticipate that anyone using this document to guide their own work will receive the same kind of attention.

-Kubernetes is a large enough open source project that we mostly see [sea lions](http://wondermark.com/1k62/) (concern trolls), who seek to debate false concerns with us legitimately to use up our energy and time.
+In Kubernetes we mostly encounter [sea lions](http://wondermark.com/1k62/) (concern trolls), who seek to legitimize debate over false concerns in order to use up contributors' energy and time.

-When possible, we work with our GitHub and other moderation teams to shut these down at the source and delete issues.
+We work with our GitHub and other moderation teams to shut down trolling behavior at the source and remove trolling content.

 In cases where it’s unclear whether the poster is a legitimate user or a troll, we direct the work back to them: because they’re clearly “legitimately interested” in this topic, we ask them to join us in the WG Naming mailing list, drafting a formal suggestion (attached to an email address and identity we can track) and suggesting replacement terminology.
 Most trolls do not want to put in the effort.

+Rather than be discouraged by trolls, consider it a heartening sign that you are engaged in meaningful work.

 ### Kudos